imagitama/phasmophobia-site/items/spirit-box/index.md

 Technically it can give you hints about itself and what to do to defeat it however in most cases just getting a response is enough.
 You can leave the Spirit Box anywhere and move on with the game.

-## What can I ask it?

-Here is a list of questions you can ask it: [https://gameplay.tips/guides/8529-phasmophobia.html](https://gameplay.tips/guides/8529-phasmophobia.html)
+You can ask it a variety of questions such as:

+- "Are you there?"
+- "Can we leave?"
+- "Give us a sign"

 ## With voice detection